-Action Dialogue Status: Planning Stage
+Action Dialogue Status: Completed

 The planned Action Dialogue 2021 builds on the Action Dialogue that Tanzania last undertook in 2018.
 The Action Dialogue 2021 will be embedded in the existing DCF dialogue structures and processes; hence it will be conducted within the roadmap structure for the upcoming High level Strategic Dialogue which is scheduled for end November 2021.
 The Action Dialogue will also be aligned to the roadmap (including sector level dialogues) for the November High-level Strategic Dialogue will bring in together Ministers, Ambassadors, Parliamentarians, Civil Society Organizations, the Private Sector, Academicians to deliberate on the role of inclusive partnership for sustainable development.
 The Action Dialogue 2021 Co-chaired by the Ministry of Finance and Planning and DPG Co-chairs, will among other things explore on better ways to enhance the quality of dialogue among development actors and make it more informative so as to bring the impact to the development process.
 The preparatory work will involve pre-consultative meetings that will be organized in at least in six Regions bringing together key actors from selected regions and Local Government Authorities.
 The 2021 Action Dialogue will emphasize strengthening bottom-up and whole-of government and whole of society participatory dialogue involving actors at Local Government Authorities (LGAs) up to national Sectors Level.
 This is within the Local Economic Development (LED) Framework.